 Singing the Blues

-The recently opened National Blues Museum features innovative, interactive and technological exhibits.
-The Museum explores and preserves the historic significance of the Blues as the foundation of American Music, celebrates the genre’s various styles, and recognizes musicians who created, sustain and advance the art form.
+The National Blues Museum is located less than a block from the America’s Center Convention Complex and features innovative, interactive and technological exhibits.
+The Museum explores and preserves the historic significance of the Blues as the foundation of modern American Music, celebrates the genre’s various styles, and recognizes musicians who created, sustain and advance the art form.

-The bues transformed America and St. Louis is an excellent city for the National Blues Museum as it is centrally located between just hours Memphis and Chicago in America’s heartland.
-St. Louis is an integral part of long history of the music that helped shaped our nation and telling the stories of pain, sorrow and life.
+St. Louis is the perfect location for the National Blues Museum.
+It is centrally located on the “blues highway” between Memphis and Chicago in America’s heartland.
+St. Louis is an integral part of the long history of the music that helped shaped our nation and tell the stories of pain, sorrow and life.
 Blues music has the ability to convey raw, genuine emotion and transform it into a visceral and cathartic experience, giving meaning and substance to every other type of music that has derived from it.

-Check out the photos below of what you can expect to see when you first visit:
+Check out the photos below for a preview of what you can expect to see when you visit.